Vucub Caquix

-Vucub-Caquix (Wuqub’ Kaqix, /myn/, possibly meaning 'seven-Macaw') is the name of a bird demon defeated by the Hero Twins of an ancient Maya myth preserved in an 18th-century K'iche' document, entitled ʼPopol Vuhʼ.
-The episode of the demon's defeat was already known in the Late Preclassic Period, before the year 200 AD as represented in Stela 2 and Stela 25 of Izapa in Mexico which is its earliest representation and the precedent of the story that was narrated in the Popol Vuh many centuries later.
+Vucub-Caquix (Wuqub’ Kaqix, /myn/, possibly meaning 'seven-macaw') is the name of a bird demon defeated by the Hero Twins of an ancient Maya myth preserved in an 18th-century K'iche' document, the ʼ'Popol Vuh'ʼ.
+The episode of the demon's defeat was already known by the end of the Mesoamerican Preclassic period, before the year 200, as represented in steles 2 and 25 at Izapa in Mexico, which is its earliest representation and the precedent of the story that was narrated in the Popol Vuh many centuries later.
 In his appearances, Vucub-Caquix is described as a demon bird and a false sun god with shining eyes that daily sat on a big tree to eat its fruits, he was also the father of Zipacna, an underworld demon deity, and Cabrakan, the Earthquake God.

 The Kʼicheʼ Tale

 Vucub-Caquix is described as a powerful bird pretending to be the sun and moon of the twilight world in between the former creation and the present one.
 According to modern Kʼicheʼ, his name refers to the seven stars of the Big Dipper asterism.
 The false sun-moon bird was shot out of his tree with a blowgun by Hun-Ahpu, one of the Maya Hero Twins, but still managed to sever the hero's arm.
 Finally, however, the demon was deprived of his teeth, his eyes, his riches, and his power.
 Together, the Twins were to become the true sun and moon of the present creation.
 The episode is only loosely connected to the main tale of the Twins, and is varied by other Mesoamerican hero myths.
 It is also akin to certain scenes in Maya art dating back to the 8th century and before.